Home

 Care of Taro and Date Palm

-Care of Taro and Date Palm include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Date Palm pruning is done Prune if you want to improve plant shape, Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Taro and Date Palm include pruning, fertilizers, watering etc. Taro pruning is done and Date Palm pruning is done Prune if you want to improve plant shape, Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Date Palm needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants